pimarc/pms50-gns530/readme.md

 - Adding a declutter level

 # Bug reporting
-You can report bugs on the forum: https://forums.flightsimulator.com/t/gns530-mod/
+You can report bugs here: https://github.com/pimarc/pms50-gns530/issues

 Before reporting a bug:
 - Read the readme file (maybe not a real bug but a normal behavior)